-In addition, students are required to submit electronically both a PDF version of their dissertation (which must be the same as the paper version), and their source code.
+In addition, all students are required to submit their source code electronically on Moodle by 5pm on the same day.
+Students who submitted paper copies must also submit a PDF version of their dissertation (which must be the same as the paper version) on Moodle by 5pm.

 For this, you should use the

-The Student Administrator will let you know when the upload site is live, shortly before the deadline.
+The Student Administrator will let you know when the Moodle upload site is live.
 It requires a login using your Raven password, is very easy to use and should be self-explanatory, but you are strongly advised to try some test uploads in advance of the deadline; you can delete and replace any file that you upload any time before the deadline.

 As mentioned in the Briefing Document, the required format for the dissertation is PDF.
 If you are using the MCS you may find useful the Computing Service hints on using the MCS for producing PDF files.

 You should upload your source code by means of the above site, in the form of a zip or tar.gz file.

 The deadline for uploading the source code package is 17:00 on the day of the deadline for submission of the dissertation PDF or paper copies.

 Note: Examiners can access the uploaded files on Moodle Part II Project upload page.